kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 ## Anyways, that's it for now
 - I'm attending a Q&A Cryptography workshop, and getting up at 3AM tomorrow for another one.
 I'm so excited! :)
+- Edit: It ended up being amazingly fun!
+It literally felt like we were at a bar at a conference hanging out at 3am!
+I *love* these people and this group!